Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ` start /W Transfer_CFT_3.6_Install_win-x86-64_BNXXXXXXXX.exe --mode unattended --conf-file configuration.template`

+> **Note**
+>
+> For all installation types, including silent installations, you must accept the installation General Terms and Conditions.

 ### Create or modify the runtime

-You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the <span class="code">`initialize.properties`</span> file.
-From the &lt;installation\_directory>, run the following:
+You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the `initialize.properties` file.
+From the &lt;installation_directory>, run the following:

 `<installation directory> initialize filename`

 You cannot configure the Windows services using the initialize.exe command.
 Please see [Install services in command line](../install_services_command_line) to manually configure the Windows services.

+### How to use symbolic links with a Transfer CFT installation

+To install Transfer CFT using symbolic links, you must use the `option '--mode unattended'` silent mode and the `initialize.properties` configuration file to assign parameters.
+Do not declare parameters in the command line.

+#### Install using symbolic link example

+This example is based on an extraction from the initialize.properties file.

+- runtimedir: `F:\share1\CFT39_GPFS` (refers to the shared disk for a multi-node/multi-host installation)
+- installdir: `F:\CFT39_GPFS_LINK` (refers to the symbolic link)

+Before installing with symbolic links, perform the following steps on each host:

+1. Configure `initialize.properties` file.

+1. Create the actual directory, called `REAL `in this example:

+    `S:\>mkdir F:\CFT39_GPFS_REAL`

+1. Create the symbolic link, called `LINK `in this example:

+    `S:\>mklink /j F:\CFT39_GPFS_REAL F:\CFT39_GPFS_LINK `

+> **Note**
+>
+> If an installation that uses symbolic links fails: correct the silent file, delete the Transfer CFT home installation directory to which the symbolic link points, and retry the installation.

-### Using symbolic links
+#### Using symbolic links on Windows platforms

-If you want to use symbolic links, the link path must use a slash delimiter as shown in the following example:
+If you use symbolic links during installation, the link path must use a slash delimiter as shown in the following example:

 - Correct:`  S:\>mklink /j F:\CFT36m5 F:\CFT36_BN12786077_5`
 - Incorrect:` S:\>mklink /j F:CFT36m5 F:CFT36_BN12786077_5`

-To install Transfer CFT using symbolic links, you must use the silent mode, <span class="code">`option '--mode unattended'`</span>, and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).

-> **Note**
->
-> If an installation that uses symbolic links fails, once you have corrected the silent files, you must delete the Transfer CFT home installation directory, to which the symbolic link points, prior to retrying the installation.

 ### Run as administrator